 by Ruth Klossner

-For more photos, check out the April 26 issue of the Winthrop News.
+For more photos of the event, check out the December 13 issue of the Winthrop News.